infraspecdev/infraspec.dev/content/blog/hive-to-unity-catalog-data-migration-databricks.md

 We collaborated with multiple stakeholders, from schema owners to data engineers, for input on which tables were critical and required for daily operations.
-This information-gathering stage identified schemas for migration and non-essential ones for removal, enhancing the organization’s data efficiency.
+This information-gathering stage identified schemas for migration and non-essential ones for removal, enhancing the organization's data efficiency.

 ## **Execution Phase**